-Essential oils, and Ashwagandha in specific can be used to help treat your depression and have been proven to do so in scientific studies – so it’s not just spiritual belief at play here.
-The oil can be inhaled, used in a steam treatment and even as a massage oil to help relieve the body and mind of stress and anxiety as well as stimulate the release of dopamine in the brain.
+Essential oils, and Ashwagandha in specific can help treat your depression and have been proven to do so in scientific studies – so it’s not just spiritual belief at play here.
+The oil can be inhaled, used in a steam treatment and even as a massage oil to help relieve the body and mind of stress and anxiety as well as help release dopamine in the brain.

 Read on at Maple Holistics: H20 Health, Vitamin C and What is An Anti-Oxidant?